JaneliaSciComp/hortacloud-utilities/README.md

 ## generate_upload_script.py

 This program will generate shell scripts containing AWS CLI commands to copy and sync files from the local file system to AWS S3.
-To run the program, you must specify a sample date in the form YYYY-MM-DD:
+To run the program, the user must specify a sample date in the form YYYY-MM-DD:

 ```
 python3 generate_upload_script.py --sample 2023-05-10
 ```

-If a sample is not specified, you will be prompted for one.
+If a sample is not specified, the user will be prompted for one.

-You will be prompted for the products to upload (defaults to images only):
+The user will be prompted for the products to upload (defaults to images only):

 ```
 [?]
 Enter products to upload: